hapax/hapax.github.io/assets/teaching.md

 Maths is not symbol manipulation any more than hiking is walking!
-But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning what should be a voyage of discovery, and empowerment, into a joyless plod.
+But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning what should be a voyage of discovery and empowerment into a joyless plod.

 Let me give a you an example to show I'm not being bombastic.
 I'm going to pick on an Australian textbook for the most advanced high